 Host a HESA-Affiliated Graduate Assistant

 Why host a HESA GA?
 What are the benefits?
-Check out top reasons to hire a HESA Graduate Assistant (PDF).
+Check out top reasons to hire a HESA-Affiliated Graduate Assistant (PDF).

 As a graduate preparation program, UConn HESA aims to develop reflective scholar-practitioners.
 We strongly encourage students to hold a graduate assistantship unless they are employed in another higher education or related role.
 HESA-Affiliated graduate assistantships are critical to the majority of our students’ learning and ability to fund their graduate education.

 Graduate assistantship sites also gain significant benefits from employing a HESA student during their two years of graduate study.
 HESA students bring rich and varied experiences in higher education and related fields.
 HESA students focus on applying what they are learning from our curriculum to their assistantships.
 Hosting a HESA-Affiliated graduate assistantship is an investment in emerging higher education and student affairs practitioners and adding a valuable colleague to your organization.

 The HESA program helps to facilitate the matching of interested admitted students with HESA-Affiliated graduate assistantship sites.
 We are happy to discuss the details of the process with prospective sites.
 These are the general features of the process:

 - Mid-fall semester: Your office or department commits to hosting one or more GAs for a two year period and provides us with a job description.

 - January: HESA faculty offer admissions to qualified prospective students and invite them to apply for GA positions.